Sarah Rudder was on the verge of a key promotion in the U.S. Marines on Sept. 11,

 Dolores is hopeful that all attendees of the 7th Annual San Jacinto Valley Women’s Conference will take away at least one great thing that will help every woman maintain her health, dignity, sanity and power as she leads her own life’s adventure.

-Kelly Tovey began her martial arts training when she was just 10 yrs old.
+Kelly Tovey began her martial arts training when she was just 10 years old.
 Over the next few years, she would develop a love and a passion for the art of Shorin Ryu.
 By the age of 16, she already knew this would become a major part of her life’s journey.
 Her dedication and skill was evident early on, and in time, would catch the eye of a 10th degree, world renown, “Hanshi” Tadashi Yamashita.
 Mr. Yamashita took Kelly under his wing and started training her at his private studio in North Hollywood.
-Every week Kelly and her father would make the drive (200miles round trip).
-She believed the time and commitment with Mr Yamashita (10 yrs and 75,000 miles) would someday pay off, and it did.
+Every week Kelly and her father would make the drive (200 miles round trip).
+She believed the time and commitment with Mr Yamashita (10 years and 75,000 miles) would someday pay off, and it did.
 Today, Kelly is one of the youngest ever 5th degree black belts within the Yamashita International system.
-“Sensei Kelly”, as she is known to her students, owns and operates a very successful martial arts school in Temecula, CA, along with her father.
+“Sensei Kelly”, as she is known to her students, owns and operates a very successful martial arts school in Temecula, along with her father.

 Kelly credits the commitment and focus on her martial arts goals, as a major force to keeping her on the right path through her teen years.
 Even with her busy dojo schedule, she still finds time to train with Mr. Yamashita, as well as being a loving wife and mother.